FrancescaAnd/MammoCAD/README.md

 INbreast dataset particularly suitable for our system tasks.

 ## 2. Experiment results
-...
-TO PUT image of the table with results compared between different versions of model
-- yolov8n
-- yolov8m

 ### Detection
 Here are the normalized confusion matrix, F1 curve, Precision curve, and Recall curve obtained by running respectively YOLOv8s.pt (Small) and YOLOv8m.pt (Medium) on the augmented dataset with CLAHE applied